-The Chasm Gap refers to the disparity between the price indexes of landed and non-landed properties in Singapore that has been happening for the past 12 years since the cooling measures kicked in.
+The chasm gap (originally coined by the Property Lim Brothers) refers to the disparity between the price indexes of landed and non-landed properties in Singapore that has been happening for the past 12 years since the cooling measures kicked in.

 Before the various cooling measures were introduced, the prices for landed and non-landed properties were moving in tandem, where the price indexes were quite similar.
 But ever since 2010, the landed property price index diverged from the non-landed property price index, and the trend has remained as such ever since.